silver13/floatimu/README.md

 This was a small educational project to see if the truncation errors in the fixed point code of the original imu code cause instability.
+The type of rotations the code performs can be changed between small angle and normal type, with 3 levels of precision.

 The accuracy of the code is improved compared to the original, and this translates in better flight characteristics.